ConsenSysMesh/block6/README.md

    * See [How to setup Remix for Block6](https://github.com/ConsenSys/block6/issues/1) if needed.

-3) Past [THIS](https://raw.githubusercontent.com/ConsenSys/block6/master/contracts/Puzzel.sol?token=ABmxGB6-HHSjkF7vvSERhb_sA_iF9JMGks5bv4k7wA%3D%3D) smart contract into the remix IDE
+3) Paste [THIS](https://raw.githubusercontent.com/ConsenSys/block6/master/contracts/Puzzel.sol?token=ABmxGB6-HHSjkF7vvSERhb_sA_iF9JMGks5bv4k7wA%3D%3D) smart contract into the remix IDE

 4) Connect Remix (with the above smart contract) to the following address: TDB

   * To do this, paste the address in the *AtAddress* box on Remix (see below).

 ![image](https://user-images.githubusercontent.com/1683736/46492546-df204780-c7db-11e8-926e-4db2a8d9e1f1.png)